Detecting regime transitions in time series using dynamic mode decomposition: Introduction

 The paper is organized as follows.
 In Section~\ref{sec.DMD} we briefly present the method of dynamic mode decomposition and propose our diagnostic for the detection of transients using the reconstruction error.
-In Section~\ref{sec.KS} we then apply our method to detect transitions and regime changes in the Kuramoto-Sivashinsky equation.
+In Section~\ref{sec.KS} we apply our method to detect transitions and regime changes in the Kuramoto-Sivashinsky equation.
 In Section~\ref{sec.NCEP_NAO} we apply our method to analyze the regime change of the Northern Hemisphere atmospheric circulation dynamics and the NAO in reanalysis data.
-In Section~\ref{sec.NCEP} we apply our method to analyze the regime change of the Southern Hemisphere atmospheric circulation dynamics in reanalysis data.
+The regime change of the Southern Hemisphere atmospheric circulation dynamics is analyzed using reanalysis data in Section~\ref{sec.NCEP}.
 We conclude with a discussion in Section~\ref{sec.discussion}.